-Geisel School of Medicine essay #1
+Geisel School of Medicine secondary essay #1

-Geisel School of Medicine essay #2
+Geisel School of Medicine secondary essay #2

-Geisel School of Medicine essay #3
+Geisel School of Medicine secondary essay #3

 Geisel School of Medicine values social justice and diversity in all its forms.
 Reflect on a situation where you were the “other”.
 (250 words)

 There’s no doubt that this additional essay prompt from Geisel School of Medicine stems directly from the the COVID-19 pandemic and the unrest following George Floyd’s murder, both of which highlighted social, economic, racial, cultural and political inequality throughout the world.
 In order to effectively respond to this prompt, applicants need to convey their own experience with marginalization.
 Doing so is different from writing the narrative of a victim, which is part of marginalization, but the marginalization narrative is about being aware.
 So a marginalization narrative “outs” the exploitation.
 Stay very real.
 This is “the fit” with their program about which they are unflinching.
-You must be “woke.”

-Geisel School of Medicine 2020-21 Application Timeline
+Geisel School of Medicine 2022-23 Application Timeline

-Dr. Mary Mahoney, Ph.D. has over 20 years of experience as an advisor and essay reviewer for med school applicants.
-She is a tenured English Professor with an MFA in Creative Writing from Sarah Lawrence College and a PhD in Literature and Writing from the University of Houston.
-For the last twenty years, Mary has served as a grad school advisor and essay reviewer for med school applicants.
+Dr. Mary Mahoney, PhD, is the medical humanities director at Elmira College and has more than 20 years of experience as an advisor and essay reviewer for med school applicants.
+She is a tenured English professor with an MFA in creative writing from Sarah Lawrence College and a PhD in literature and writing from the University of Houston.
+For the past 20 years, Mary has served as a grad school advisor and essay reviewer for med school applicants.
 Want Mary to help you get Accepted?
-Click here to get in touch!Alicia McNease Nimonkar worked for 5 years as the Student Advisor & Director at the UC Davis School of Medicine's postbac program where she both evaluated applications and advised students applying successfully to med school and other health professional programs.
-She has served Accepted's clients since 2012 with roughly a 90% success rate.
-She has a Master of Arts in Composition and Rhetoric as well as Literature.
-Want Alicia to help you get Accepted?
 Click here to get in touch!